jackyzha0/jackyzha0.github.io/content/thoughts/consciousness.md

 ## Pratyabhijna Self-awareness
 Nondual Śaiva philosophical tradition concerned with articulating and defending the idea that everything is Śiva, as well as the practices that lead to this realization

-Solipsism with extra steps?
-There are two types of realization "I"

 - Ultimate Reality (Śiva)
 	- Consciousness as the infinite potential for any and all manifest worlds
 	- Śiva is like a sculptor, a playwright, or a yogin because he spontaneously creates worlds from within himself